aleksaan/diskusage/README.md

 - Supports both folders and disks as arguments
 - Recursive pass through subfolders
 - Calculate size of each folder
-- Analyze for a nedeed depth of subfolders
+- Analyze on defined depth of subfolders
 - Set limit how much folders will be printed in a results
 - Fast